 - Will I have some time to visit campus offices?

-If you are a parent or support person attending Parent Orientation, there is some time during Day One for you to visit campus offices, check into overnight accommodations, visit the bookstore, etc. Some meetings will require the presence of students (i.e. Disability Support Services) so there will be a little time after your student's Orientation session, as students are required to attend all parts of their Orientation.
+If you are a parent or support person attending Parent Orientation, there is some time during Day One for you to visit campus offices, check into overnight accommodations, visit the bookstore, etc. Some meetings will require the presence of students (i.e. Disability Resource Center) so there will be a little time after your student's Orientation session, as students are required to attend all parts of their Orientation.

 For students, you will have some time after advising and registration to visit other offices.
 Note that depending on the length it may take for you to register for classes, your time available to visit may vary.